Guidelines for preparing a dumping or subsidizing complaint

 A profit amount of 8% (of total cost) reflects the industry average amount earned in the 3 year period before the alleged dumping.
 See annex ______ for details.

-Exchange rate is the average for the year ______ as listed in Bank of Canada web site ______ (See annex for details).
+Exchange rate is the average for the year ______ as listed in Bank of Canada web site ______ (See annex number for details).

 6.2 Export price